 Low-Resolution Spectrograph 2

-For indepth details about the LRS2 instrument please see the SPIE paper by
+For a deeper look into the LRS2 instrument please see the SPIE paper by

 Taylor Chonis et al. 2014 and Taylor Chonis et al. 2016